Frances Parthenope Verney: Parthenope's health struggles

-Parthenope's health struggles did not stop at her traumatic start to life, but they continued to raise issues in her early adulthood and eventually even later.
-Ever since the birth of Parthenope, "W.E.N. and Fanny had been worrying about Parthenope's health," in February 1836 "their fears were revived and strengthened."
+Parthenope's health struggles did not stop at her traumatic start to life, but they continued to raise issues in her early adulthood and later.
+Ever since the birth of Parthenope, "W.E.N. and Fanny had been worrying about Parthenope's health" in February 1836 "their fears were revived and strengthened."
 Parthenope had fallen "ill with a high fever and a terrible cough" while W.E.N. was away from home and so the care of Parthenope was solely on the shoulders of her mother Fanny.
 Parthenope's fever and cough had led to consumption that the local doctors suggested would only be fixed if she were, "subjected to the full battery of leeches, bleedings, and blisters."
-Parthenope did eventually recover within that same year, but not before it "confirmed all Fanny's fears for Parthe and increased her sense that she [,Fanny,] stood between her daughter and death."
-It was after this sickness that Parthenope officially became a "chronic invalid" in the mind of her mother and the mind of others.
-In the future instances of sickness Florence was often called upon to be the caregiver for Parthenope, which may have led to some of the strain in their relationship after teenagehood because Parthenope's, "chronic health [had] aroused Fanny's protectiveness, and eventually cast the newly altruistic and always efficient Flo into the role of her sister's caretaker," and only as such in the eyes of her parents.
+Parthenope did recover within that same year, but not before it "confirmed all Fanny's fears for Parthe and increased her sense that she [Fanny] stood between her daughter and death."
+It was after this sickness that Parthenope became a "chronic invalid" in the mind of her mother and the mind of others.
+In the future instances of sickness Florence was often called upon to be the caregiver for Parthenope, which may have led to some of the strain in their relationship after teenagehood because Parthenope's, "chronic health aroused Fanny's protectiveness, and eventually cast the newly altruistic and always efficient Flo into the role of her sister's caretaker" and only as such in the eyes of her parents.
 As a result of the problems Parthenope had with health, her father, mother, and those all around her gave immense focus to Parthenope and focused less on Florence.
 Historians have considered these events of Parthenope's health scares to be crucial determinants of the relationship Parthenope had with her sister Florence.

 Public view and relationship with her sister

 The relationship between Parthenope and her sister Florence Nightingale has been an area of consideration for some time.
-Florence Nightingale did much more in life that was recognized by the public, and so the relationship between Parthenope and her sister has more frequently been written displaying Florence in a more positive light and Parthenope as more of the evil older sister.
+Florence Nightingale did much more in life that was recognised by the public, and so the relationship between Parthenope and her sister has more frequently been written displaying Florence in a more positive light and Parthenope as more of the evil older sister.